 Special Dietary Needs

-Every reasonable attempt will be made to assist you in having your needs met in our UMaine Dining facilities; however, because of large number of customers served, it is not always possible to provide a therapeutic diet that may be needed for medical nutrition therapy.
+Every reasonable attempt will be made to assist you in having your needs met in our UMaine Dining facilities; however, because of the large number of customers served, it is not always possible to provide a therapeutic diet that may be needed for medical nutrition therapy.
 Meal plan modifications or exemptions are granted in extreme cases.

 For more information please go to umaine.edu/disability/